 Youth workers should have a handle on these five apologetics topics.
 I’ve provided info for studying up at the bethinking.org website, a great apologetics resource.

-Do all religions lead to the same place?
+1. Do all religions lead to the same place?

-A common sentiment in our culture is that it doesn’t really matter what you believe, because all religions lead to the same goal or place (or just call God by a different name); it just matters that you believe sincerely.
-A very brief (i.e., five-minute) look at the basic tenets of some of the world’s major religions shows this not to be true.
+Yet a very brief look at the basic tenets of major religions shows this to be false.
 Check out this article by Josh McDowell on the topic.

-Are Science and Christianity enemies?
+2. Are science and Christianity enemies?

 Most high school students see Inherit the Wind at some point.
 So it’s easy to conclude that science and Christianity are inherently at odds.
 Students need to hear that some of the best evidence for a Creator God comes directly from science.
 Here’s an article on the topic by Alister McGrath.